 Some of the most common languages in the world are offered, like Mandarin Chinese, Spanish, German, Arabic, and Russian, but there are also lesser-spoken options, like Finnish, Greek, Ukrainian, and Icelandic.

 Live Roulette is one of the simplest games to start playing at an online casino.
 First, you place your bet(s) on any combination of numbers from zero to 36.
 Next, the live croupier spins the wheel and drops the ball in.

 Once the wheel stops spinning, the ball will have landed on one of the numbers.
 If one of your wagers covered that number, you win.
 Easy.

-Straight-up bets, the kind that cover one number only, pay out the most as they offer the smallest chance (1 in 37) of winning.
-Half of the numbered squares are red and half are black, and you can bet on color too—offering a 1:1 pay-out if you win.
+Straight-up bets, the kind that covers one number only, pay out the most as they offer the smallest chance (1 in 37) of winning.
+Half of the numbered squares are red, and half are black, and you can bet on color too—offering a 1:1 pay-out if you win.

 Aside from those two main bets, you can place wagers on: